krice19/taylorswifteras/README.md

 Next steps will include: <br />
 - Styling the html
-- Editing the results page to display the user's top 5 songs
 - Remote hosting
 - Mobile use & linking on social media
 <br />